• Grizzly or Brown Bear: Leave your pack and play Dead

 it is important that you put these items back in place as soon as you get home (removing items to chew on is evading any damages not solving the problem)

-• make sure all the toys your dog are safe to play with, a lot of the toys that are sold in pet stores can be a danger to your dog (they can for example swallow it as a whole or pieces of it, they can choke on rawhides (never give rawhides to bulldogs, try dear antlers in stead)
+• make sure all the toys your dog are safe to play with, a lot of the toys that are sold in pet stores can be a danger to your dog (they can for example swallow it as a whole or pieces of it, they can choke on rawhides (never give rawhides to bulldogs but give dear antlers in stead)

-• put the items you do not want your dog to play with on the floor and give your a toy.
-Correct each time the dogs tries to chew one of the items (it is ok to smell not to touch or chew)
+• put the items you do not want your dog to play with, for example shoes, on the floor in the middle of the room.
+So in stead of hiding the item you are training your dog on what not to chew.
+Correct each time the dogs tries to chew one of the items (it is ok to smell the item but not to touch or chew) and make sure there are also proper chew toys available

-• to they have one favorite spot or item where they like to chew, buy an anti chew deterrent and spray that particular spot/item
+• when they have one favorite spot or item where they like to chew, you can buy an anti chew deterrent and spray that particular spot/item.
+This can be helpful to protect your items but the method mentioned above is the proper solution this is just a helpful tool

 • when a puppy is teething try taking a face cloth, wetting it, stick it in the freezer and give it to the dog to chew on while it’s frozen, as it will both numb the gums a little and also give some play and chew fun

 • do not confuse toys with chews.
 Toys are usually designed to be thrown, chased, squeaked, and tugged during play.
-Most are not designed to be chewed
+Most are not designed to be chewed.
+Bulldogs have very strong jaws make sure to buy extra strong chew toys.
+I’ve seen a lot of so called ‘indestructible toys’ destroyed in seconds by Bulldogs

 • don’t be played, some dogs are known to start chewing on forbidden items just because they know when they chew that item you will immediately get up and respond as where with the normal toys your dog might get ignored.
 Break this cycle by encaging the dog when it brings it’s toys to you and to correct the wrong behaviour without using your voice.
 Do not try to distract the dog when it is chewing the wrong item by waving a toy in front of him.
-This will again only teach him to do it again, in the dogs mind it means whenever I start chewing the table I get playtime
+This will again only teach him to do it again, in the dogs mind it means whenever I start chewing the table I get playtime.
+With chewing do not redirect but consequently address the behaviour in a calm matter

-• identify times of the day when your dog is most likely to chew and give him a puzzle toy filled with something delicious.
+• identify times of the day when your dog is most likely to chew and give him a puzzle toy filled with something delicious treats

-• never give your dog the run of the house until reliable behaviour is established.
+• never give your dog the run of the house until reliable behaviour is established, build up from one room and make sure the dog cannot hurt itself by for example chewing on electrical cords

 • do not show your dog the damage he did and spank, scold or punish him after the fact.
 He cannot connect your punishment with some behavior he did hours or even minutes ago.
 The only right way is to correct the behaviour in a calmly matter at the moment the dog shows the unwanted behaviour